arangodb/arangodb/Documentation/Books/Manual/GettingStarted/README.md

 with a `_key` attribute) to identify what to modify.
-The attributes to update are written as object after the `WITH` keyword. `IN` denotes in which collection to perform this operation in, just like `INTO` (both keywords are actually interchangable here).
+The attributes to update are written as object after the `WITH` keyword. `IN` denotes in which collection to perform this operation in, just like `INTO` (both keywords are actually interchangeable here).
 The full document with the changes applied is returned if we use the `NEW` pseudo-variable:

 ```json